Challenge level: 3 out of 5

 In the afternoon, we cross several pretty canals and tributaries and finally end with a boat ride across the Co Chien River to Tra Vinh.
 Here, we have our dinner and settle down at our hotel.

 Cycling further today, we treat our legs to a fairly flat route and our eyes to some gorgeous views along the way.

 Pedalling through rural communities and small towns, we pass colourful pagodas and cross the river over small, wooden bridges.
-Gaining some insight into the countryside communities we’re riding through; we have the chance to visit local Khmer temples and schools – feel free to bring gifts for the children!
+Gaining some insight into the countryside communities we’re riding through; we have the chance to visit local Khmer temples.

 The excitement doesn’t end there: we also make a stop at the beautiful Ba Om Pond, bedecked by water lilies and lotuses and surrounded by ancient trees with extraordinarily shaped roots.

 We rest tonight at a hotel in the town of Can Tho, where we have dinner at a local restaurant.

 Rise and shine to visit the fabulous floating markets in Cai Rang and Phong Dien.

 Mounting our bikes, we’ll cycle along the river bank and watch merchants pass their goods from boat to colourful boat.
 We’ll see endless cottage industries, including timber merchants, coconut shredders and small docks, where tradesmen load massive amounts of rice to and from boats – not your usual supermarket!

 Pedalling on, we follow a narrow lane to the main road and stop for lunch.
 Suitably rested and refreshed, we’re back on our bikes this afternoon, riding along a tiny road upstream to Long Xuyen.
 This marks the end of our ride today and we can now rest our legs on a transfer to our hotel in Chau Doc.